ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditor:

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

+Consumer:

+: an entity that retrieves information from a Transparency Service.
+A Consumer may be a human or automated process for auditing or a verifier.
+A Consumer is not intended to reflect a retail type end-user.

 Envelope: